-2.3.12 The revised NPPF 2024 removed the previous requirement to deliver at least 10% of the total number of homes as affordable home ownership, and instead expects the mix of affordable housing to meet identified local needs.
+2.3.11 The revised NPPF 2024 removed the previous requirement to deliver at least 10% of the total number of homes as affordable home ownership, and instead expects the mix of affordable housing to meet identified local needs.

-2.3.13 First Homes are a form of affordable home ownership introduced by the previous government in 2021.
+2.3.12 First Homes are a form of affordable home ownership introduced in 2021.
 In the ‘Definitions Section’ (see para.
 1.3.1 above) they are included in the “Other relevant Definitions –First Homes” category, although they are in effect a specific form of discounted market sales housing.
 As set out above, when they were first introduced Councils were required to provide a minimum of 25% of all affordable housing units secured through developer contributions as First Homes, with a number of specified exceptions.
 The 2024 update to the NPPF removed this requirement and instead sets out that the “Delivery of First Homes can, however, continue where local planning authorities judge that they meet local need”.

-2.3.14 The publication of the updated NPPF is considered to mean that for planning applications Policy SL20 now takes primacy in determining the tenure of affordable housing in Runnymede.
+2.3.13 The publication of the updated NPPF is considered to mean that for planning applications Policy SL20 now takes primacy in determining the tenure of affordable housing in Runnymede.
 This determination should therefore now be based on the 70% social/affordable rent: 30% other forms of affordable housing split.

-2.3.15 The details of the implementation of First Homes in Runnymede is currently set out in an Interim Policy Statement (IPS).
+2.3.14 The details of the implementation of First Homes in Runnymede is currently set out in an Interim Policy Statement (IPS).
 The Runnymede IPS on First Homes is proposed to be revoked, alongside the adoption of this SPD.
 However, as First Homes are still included within the definition of ‘affordable housing’ for planning purposes, as set out in Annex 2 of the NPPF, they can still come forward as a form of affordable housing in Runnymede as part of the 30% ‘other forms of affordable housing’.
-It is therefore considered important that some guidance on the provision of First Homes, and in particular the local eligibility criteria, is retained after the IPS is revoked and consequently it is proposed to include guidance on First Homes within the updated Affordable Housing SPD.
+It is therefore considered important that guidance on the provision of First Homes, and in particular the local eligibility criteria, is retained after the IPS is revoked and consequently it is proposed to include this in the updated Affordable Housing SPD.

 Approach to applying First Homes in Runnymede